What is the Cost-Plus Contract?

 - The contractee will have entire knowledge about the expenses incurred on the project as the contractor is required to provide details of all the expenses while reimbursing the cost from the contractee.

-- In case of a decrease in the cost of material and labor the benefits will be transferred to the contractee as he is required to pay only for the cost incurred.
+- In case of a decrease in the cost of material and labor, the benefits are transferred to the contractee as he is paying for the cost.

 Some of the disadvantages of Cost-Plus Contract are as follows:

-- In cases of cost overrun a lot of additional evidence are required to be given to justify the increase in the cost of the project
+- In cases of cost overrun, contractor requires to show a lot of additional evidence to justify the increase in the cost of the project

 - Disputes may arise between the contractor and contractee while reimbursement of expense